joe147258/political-compass-quiz/readme.md

 ## About
 A small political compass quiz project to test Python web and image manipulation libraries.
+The admin password is P@55word but can be changed in  json/admin_user (note: sha256 is used to hash).

 ## Technologies used:
 * Python 3.8.5+